AyushmanJena/ObsidianBackup/Docker Tutorial.md

 `docker run -it <image_name>`
 new container with the given image

+docker run -it --name container_name image_name
+give a name to your container

 execute a command in a container
 `docker exec <container name> <command to execute>` but this command runs the command and return back to the host machine